bpowell122/tomodrgn/docs/_source/tutorials/learn_structural_heterogeneity.rst

 Interpreting outputs
 ---------------------
 Unlike the homogeneous reconstruction steps previously, here the outputs do not include files that can be immediately viewed (e.g., plots of latent space, volumes that can be viewed in ChimeraX, etc.).
-The trained model encoding your dataset's structural heterogeneity can be analyzed in several different ways.
+Instead, the trained model encoding your dataset's structural heterogeneity can be analyzed in several different ways.
 See the next page on analyzing learned structural heterogeneity to learn about various tools that can be used to gain insight into the structural landscape of your dataset.